walkrr/nio/README.md

 ## Installation

-The easiset way to install the n.io framework is via PyPi.
+The easiset way to install the n.io framework is via PyPI.

 ```
 pip install nio